Dialect can also be an advantage

 If the tip of the tongue does not strike the gap between the upper incisors, but has some contact with them, the sound will sound different; often heard in pronounced dialect regions (Moselfränkisch).

 Dysphonia is not uncommon.
-This is either a too soft, breathy, very weak speech (hypofunctional), or just the opposite: 'the voice sounds very strained, scratchy, hoarse, rough, is often too loud, you can the pressure with which is spoken, often even see (hyperfunctional);
+This means either too quiet, breathy, very weak speaking (hypofunctional), or exactly the opposite: 'the voice sounds very strained, scratchy, hoarse, rough, is often too loud, you can use the pressure with which you speak, often even see (hyperfunctional);

 The latter can be heard, for example, by footballers, by teachers, by people who have to communicate in the open, or by people who suddenly have to talk to large groups in a new professional context.

 In extreme cases, the voices are irreparably damaged by the physiologically incorrect use.
 By the way: In the Middle Ages this disease was called "preacher sore throat", today it is a well-known phenomenon in all speaking professions, and this includes consultants.

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.